Mark-MDO47/DuelWithBanjos/code/LEDPinsPwmTemplate/README.md

-# LEDPinsPwmTemplate - Learning to Use LEDC PWM
+# LEDPinsPwmTemplate - My Method to Use LEDC PWM

 **Table Of Contents**
 * [Top](#ledpinspwmtemplate-\--learning-to-use-ledc-pwm "Top")